 By international standards, the UK is a safe place to live and study.
 However, as a student in a new country, it's important to remember basic safety tips such as:

-- Money - Do not carry large amounts of cash and make sure that you open a bank account to store your money rather than keeping it at home.
-Be aware of people around you at cash machines and always shield your PIN number from view.
+- Money - Don't carry large amounts of cash and make sure that you open a bank account to store your money, rather than keeping it at home.
+Be aware of people around you at cash machines and always shield your PIN from view.

 - Travel - Avoid walking alone late at night and keep to well-lit streets.
 Only use licensed taxis and check they have a photo identification card and licence plate attached.
-If traveling on the London Underground or by train at night avoid sitting in unoccupied carriages.
-If you have a car make sure that you lock your vehicle and keep navigation systems and other valuables hidden from sight.
+If travelling on the London Underground or by train at night, avoid sitting in unoccupied carriages.
+If you have a car, make sure that you lock your vehicle and keep navigation systems and other valuables hidden from sight.